 Many people are probably familiar with the Amex Offers program, which gives American Express cardmembers the opportunity to earn cash back and bonus points for purchases with select retailers.

-Well, many probably aren’t aware of a similar program offered by Chase, which I wanted to cover in more detail in this post.
-This can offer savings with popular Chase cards like the Chase Sapphire Preferred® Card (review) and Ink Business Preferred® Credit Card (review), among others.
+Well, not as many people are familiar with a similar program offered by Chase, which I wanted to cover in more detail in this post.
+This can offer savings with popular Chase cards, like the Chase Sapphire Preferred® Card (review) and Ink Business Preferred® Credit Card (review), among others.

 What is the Chase Offers programs?

 With the Chase Offers program, Chase credit card members can earn cash back when making purchases with a constantly changing list of retailers.
 Here are a few general guidelines to be aware of:

 - Chase Offers is available both on cards earning Ultimate Rewards points, as well as on co-branded credit cards, including those issued for Hyatt, IHG, Marriott, Southwest, and United